 The plan provides for retirement and disability income for all eligible employees.
-The plan covers all police department employees of the Town.
+The plan covers all police department employees of the Town hired prior to October 5, 2015.
 Benefits vest after 10 years of service.
 Members may retire at age 55 with 10 years of service or at any age with 25 years of service.
 Members are entitled to an annual retirement benefit, payable monthly for life, in an amount equal to 2.0% of final average earnings per year of credited service up to 30 years.
-Final average earnings are defined as the average earnings during the final 36 consecutive months of active employment.
-There is a provision for officers who wish to retire with 20 years of service, but less than 25 - their Final Average Earnings is their best 36 months.
+Final average earnings are defined as the average earnings during the highest 36 consecutive months of active employment.
+There is a provision for officers who wish to retire with 20 years of service, but less than 25.
 Active plan members are required to contribute 8.0% of compensation to the Plan.
 If an employee leaves covered employment or dies before meeting the vesting requirement, accumulated employee contributions and 3.5% interest thereon are refunded.
 The Town is required to contribute the remaining amounts necessary to finance the benefits for its employees as are actuarially determined.